AbelHristodor/DjangoBoilerplate/README.md

 # Django Boilerplate

 This is an *example* of a simple boilerplate of a dockerized django project using celery and rabbitmq for managing tasks.
+There's also a premade example of an async task.

-It also uses pipenv.
+It also includes:
+- bootstrap 4.0.0 - w/ jquery & popperjs